Mean Field Behaviour of Collaborative Multi-Agent Foragers: Discussion

 We should also remark the interpretation of the mean field limit.
-By considering $y(\infty):=\lim_{t\to\infty}\left(\lim_{n\to\infty} \hat{q}(n,t)\right)$ we are computing the (limit) behaviour in time of an infinitely large system of agents.
-Our results do not guarantee, however, that the alternate limit $\lim_{n\to\infty}\left(\lim_{t\to\infty} \hat{q}(n,t)\right)$ exists as well.
+By considering $\mathbf{y}(\infty):=\lim_{t\to\infty}\left(\lim_{n\to\infty} \hat{\mathbf{q}}(t,n)\right)$ we are computing the (limit) behaviour in time of an infinitely large system of agents.
+Our results do not guarantee, however, that the alternate limit $\lim_{n\to\infty}\left(\lim_{t\to\infty} \hat{\mathbf{q}}(t,n)\right)$ exists as well.
 The problem of studying this second limit corresponds to the limitations of a mean field approximation, and the study of stochastic trajectories of the finite agent system.
 Such study would shine some more light on how agents affect the limit distributions in these systems.
-It is worth mentioning that the impact of mean field solutions on discrete time Markov decision processes is in itself a whole subject of study (see \cite{carmona2019model,carrillo2014derivation,gast2012mean}), and the interest on such mean field solutions applied to reinforcement learning problems seems to be growing fast in the last years.
-Knowing more about the relation between the mean field limits and the distributions of its finite agent system will give us tools to design multi-agent systems with guarantees versus the number of agents needed to solve efficiently a specific problem.
+It is worth mentioning that the impact of mean field solutions on discrete time MDPs is in itself a whole subject of study (see \cite{carmona2019model,carrillo2014derivation,gast2012mean}), and the interest on such mean field solutions applied to reinforcement learning problems seems to be growing fast in the last years.
+Knowing more about the relation between the distributions of finite agent systems and their mean field limits will give us tools to design multi-agent systems with guarantees concerning the number of agents needed to solve a specific problem.